 At the Detroit Zoo

-The Arctic Ring of Life is home to two female arctic foxes, who are sisters.
-The oldest, Alex, came to the Detroit Zoo in 2008.
-She tends to hang back on her own away from Moxie, who joined her here in 2010.
-The Arctic Ring of Life is one of North America’s largest polar bear habitats, and also houses seals.
+Arctic fox Moxie started calling the Detroit Zoo home in 2010.
+The Arctic Ring of Life is one of North America’s largest polar bear habitats.
 This state-of-the-art, interactive facility encompasses over 4 acres of outdoor and indoor habitats and was named the second-best exhibit at any zoo in the U.S. by The Intrepid Traveler’s guide to “America’s Best Zoos.”

 Since the arctic fox has impeccable hearing, it is able to pinpoint the exact location of prey that is under the snow.
 It catches its hidden prey by pouncing through the snow and landing on top of it.